GeekTrainer/learn-vue/m05-event-handling/includes/1-event-handling-using-data-properties.md

 Now we need to enable the button to change the value of the art dynamically when the user clicks it.
 We do this by adding a **listener** that will change the value of cart whenever a click action occurs.
 This is accomplished in Vue by adding the `v-on` directive to our button element.

-- Add a `button` below the comment which reads `TODO: Add book cruise button`
+- Add a `button` below the comment that reads `TODO: Add book cruise button`
   - Set the `class` to **button**
   - Set the `v-on:click` attribute to **cart += 1**